ØComplexity Principles#

 Rationale#

 We all like simple and easy solutions.
-However when decomposing a problem we often fall in the trap to solve all sub defined problems and then stop when we have a working system.
-However real simplicity is hard to create.
-It takes time, iterations and crucial feedback.
-The risk is we over engineer.
-The balance between working on a simple solution and over engineering is hard to find.
-In general when your system will not get any simpler stop engineering.
-Maybe later you see a way or opportunity for simplifying.
+However, when decomposing a problem, we often fall into the trap of trying to solve all the subproblems and then stop once we have a working system.
+However, real simplicity is hard to achieve.
+It takes time, iterations, and crucial feedback.
+The risk is that we over-engineer.
+The balance between working on a simple solution and over-engineering is hard to find.
+In general, when your system cannot be made any simpler, stop engineering.
+Maybe later you will see a way or opportunity for simplifying.

-Over engineering often occurs during optimization.
-Optimization SHOULD always be considered harmful: In particular, optimization often introduces complexity, and as well as introducing tighter coupling between components, layers and a tight coupling between business processes and IT systems.
-So stop engineering when it works.
-But never stop making it simpler, but mind the trap of optimization.
+Over-engineering often occurs during optimization.
+Optimization SHOULD always be considered harmful.
+In particular, optimization often introduces complexity, as well as tighter coupling between components, layers, and a close coupling between business processes and IT systems.
+So stop engineering when it works, but never stop making it simpler—just be mindful of the trap of over-optimization.

 Implications#